Best Dry Fruits for Breastfeeding Moms

 If you have allergies to nuts like peanuts, your body might have a habit of forming gas.

-Then there is no evidence to suggest you should avoid them (or any peanut foods like masala peanuts, peanut chutney, or peanut butter) while breastfeeding.
+Then, no evidence suggests you should avoid them (or any peanut foods like masala peanuts, peanut chutney, or peanut butter) while nursing your mother.

 Or if you have any nut-specific nut allergy which is known to you.